mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 But some shepherding involved, screening from complexities, marshalling towards certain goals to maintain a shared script / experience.

-## The impact of tools, documentation and emerging technical processes - MERGE THIS WITH DESIGN PROCESSES BELOW
+## The impact of tools, documentation and other processes

-This section looks in greater depth at the impact on learners of the tools and sugested design patterns of the learning design explored in the previous chapter.
+This section looks in greater depth at the impact on learners of the tools and suggested design patterns of the learning design explored in the previous chapter.
-It then progresses to explore some of the emerging and flexible design processes and tools that emerge from the starting design.
+It then progresses to explore some of the emerging and flexible design processes and tools that evolve from the starting design.

 #### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)

 Above we explored Heathcote's understanding of the importance of authentic tools in the process MoE.
+NOTE - HOW MUCH TO INTEGRATE DISCUSSION - LOOK AT CASE BY CASE.

 ### Starting Tools and processes